 Drama series about the staff and patients at Holby City Hospital's emergency department, charting the ups and downs in their personal and professional lives.

-Legacy of Murder is a British comedy television series which originally aired on BBC in six half-hour episodes between 16 February and 23 March 1982.
+Legacy of Murder (aka Emery Presents: Legacy of Murder) is a British comedy television series which originally aired on BBC One in six half-hour episodes between 16 February and 23 March 1982.
 A struggling London private detective and his assistant are hired by a lawyer to locate six people concerned with the inheritance of an eccentric aristocrat.
-It is also known as Emery Presents: Legacy of Murder.
-As he did on The Dick Emery Show, Emery portrayed several different characters.
+As on The Dick Emery Show, Emery portrays several different characters.

 Never the Twain is a British sitcom that ran for eleven series from 7 September 1981 to 9 October 1991.
 It was created by Johnnie Mortimer, and was the only sitcom he ever created without his usual writing partner, Brian Cooke.
 Mortimer wrote the entirety of the first two series and four episodes out of six of the eighth, with the rest being mainly written by Vince Powell and John Kane.
 It starred Windsor Davies and Donald Sinden as rival antique dealers, and also starred Derek Deadman, Zara Nutley, Robin Kermode, Tacy Kneale, Julia Watson, Honor Blackman, Teddy Turner and Maria Charles.
 The title is taken from the Rudyard Kipling poem; The Ballad of East and West.